tensorflow/docs/site/en/api_docs/python/tf/train/LooperThread.md

 Thread identifier of this thread or None if it has not been started.

 This is a nonzero integer.
-See the get_ident() function.
+See the thread.get_ident() function.
 Thread identifiers may be recycled when a thread exits and another thread is created.
 The identifier is available even after the thread has exited.